rob-buskens-sp/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/before_after_operation_rule.md

 For supportability, it is recommended that you write these operation rules with only the most basic logic necessary to trigger a PowerShell script and shift the bulk of the downstream events and/or modifications to the PowerShell script itself.
 This script would reside on the client's servers and can therefore be easily maintained or modified by the client as needed.
 It also allows the client to implement changes to the PowerShell scripted functionality without requiring code review by SailPoint because the code runs outside of the IdentityNow platform.

-## Rule Template
+## BeforeCreate Rule Template

 This example triggers on the BeforeCreate operation.
 If you want to use another operation, replace `BeforeCreate` in the name and `ConnectorBeforeCreate` in the type with one of the other operations described earlier in the [Overview](#overview) section.
+Inputs and outputs may vary by rule type.

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>